 several factors can contribute to the formation of spider veins in the legs including:

-Sclerotherapy mainly consists of injecting a sclerosing agent into the affected Veins.
 The agent causes irritation to the cells lining the walls of the vein.
-Eventually the vein collapses and turns into scare tissue. at NOVA Plastic Surgery we use Polidocanol injection as a sclerosing agent.
-We use technique called foaming to improve efficacy of the agent.
-This sclerosing agent has been shown to have excellent results will lower rate of side effects.
+Eventually the vein collapses and turns into scar tissue. at NOVA Plastic Surgery we use Polidocanol injection as a sclerosing agent.
+We use a technique called foaming to improve the efficacy of the agent.
+This sclerosing agent has been shown to have excellent results and will lower the rate of side effects.

 As with any procedure, the Asclera polidocanol injection also carries certain risks.
 Potential side effects include swelling, irritation and bruising in the target area.
 There is a possibility that particular tissues would be damaged and contract infections as well.
 Patients can also experience pain and discomfort during and after the spider vein treatment, although the Asclera polidocanol injection is said to be less painful than other agents.
 The images below show a nice improvement after Asclera therapy and are taken from the EASI study